kyma-project/kyma/components/telemetry-operator/README.md

 ### Enable Tracing Controller

-Configurable tracing will be active when following the steps above to run the telemetry operator in your development environment.
-When deploying the operator with the [telemetry chart](https://github.com/kyma-project/kyma/tree/main/resources/telemetry), installing the `TracePipeline` CRD manually and setting a feature flag to enable tracing is required:
+To activate configurable tracing, follow the previous steps to run the telemetry operator in your development environment.
+When deploying the operator with the [telemetry chart](https://github.com/kyma-project/kyma/tree/main/resources/telemetry), you must install the `TracePipeline` CRD manually and set a feature flag to enable tracing:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/kyma-project/kyma/main/components/telemetry-operator/config/crd/bases/telemetry.kyma-project.io_tracepipelines.yaml